OyePriscilla/todo/README.md

 # Todo List Project
 This website was built to learn how to use webpack and also solidify my ES6 and plain Javascript knowledge.
+Todo list can be added, deleted and edited.

 ## Built With
 * HTML